Three little pigs

 “We wanted to do something unique that would get people talking and spark a little enthusiasm,” said Linda Parker, the owner of Bruster’s at 1008 Vestavia Parkway.
 She is the chair of the Chamber Foundation and was part of the chamber’s meetings to create the pig campaign.

-Members of Artists Incorporated decorated each of the pigs.
+Members of Artists Incorporated decorated each of the pig sculptures.
 They were asked to include “Shop, Dine, Play” somewhere on the statue, but otherwise had creative freedom.
 Samuel and Amy Collins decided to go hog-wild and design a pig to make people “smile at them and think they’re fun.”

 “The ones I like are always fun,” Samuel said, mentioning similar promotions he had seen in other cities.